Filmsite Movie Review

 TWA Pilot: Center, this is TWA 517.
 Traffic now looks like extra bright landing lights.
 I thought AirEast had his landing lights on.

 As the not-so-routine communications continue, a few of the other Traffic Controllers crowd around the computerized radar screen as an UNK (Unknown) radar blip in the air-position display shows up next to the other two planes.
-The controllers can hardly comprehend what they are seeing - an imminent air collision.
+The controllers can hardly comprehend what they are seeing - an imminent air collision between the two planes, attempting to avoid the "extra bright" and fast-moving aircraft near them.
 The controller orders evasive action by the AirEast and Allegheny pilots to avoid a catastrophe:

 AirEast Pilot: OK Center.
 AirEast 31.
 The traffic has turned.
 He's heading right for my windshield.
 We're turning right...
 [A CONFLICT ALERT sounds]